Thread Pool Design

 std::condition_variable_any cv_any_;

-First, the worker threads are changed to std::jthread.
-The jthread constructor accepts a callable with a std::stop_token as its first parameter, automatically creates an internal std::stop_source, and passes the corresponding stop_token to your function.
-You no longer need to maintain your own stop_ flag—the lifecycle of this flag is managed internally by jthread.
+First, the worker thread has been changed to std::jthread.
+The jthread constructor accepts a callable object that takes a std::stop_token as its first argument.
+It automatically creates an internal std::stop_source and passes the corresponding stop_token to your function.
+We no longer need to maintain the stop_ flag manually—the lifecycle of this flag is handled internally by jthread.

-Second, the condition wait now uses the stop_token overload of std::condition_variable_any.
-The signature of this overload is wait(lock, stop_token, predicate), and its behavior is: if the predicate is true, it returns true immediately; if a stop is requested, it also returns immediately, but the return value is the current value of the predicate (usually false).
-This replaces the manual logic of checking the stop_ flag—when request_stop() is called, cv_any_.wait() is automatically woken up, eliminating the need to manually notify_all() in the destructor.
+Second, the conditional wait now uses the stop_token overload of std::condition_variable_any.
+The signature of this overload is wait(lock, stop_token, predicate).
+Its behavior is as follows: if the predicate is true, it returns true immediately; if a stop is requested, it also returns immediately, but the return value is the current value of the predicate (usually false).
+This replaces the manual logic for checking the stop_ flag—when request_stop() is called, cv_any_.wait() is automatically woken up, eliminating the need to manually call notify_all() in the destructor.

-The third point is that the destructor is simpler.
-When jthread is destroyed, it automatically calls request_stop() and then join(), so you don't even need to write an explicit destructor—though we still keep one because we need to notify_all() before stopping to wake up any workers that might be waiting.
+The third point is that the destructor is now more concise.
+When a jthread is destroyed, it automatically calls request_stop() followed by join().
+We could even omit the explicit destructor, but we have retained it because we need to call notify_all() before stopping to wake up any workers that might be waiting.

-But to be honest, this version also has an inelegant aspect—the stop_requested() implementation relies on checking the workers_[0]'s stop_source.
-This breaks when workers_ is empty (although the constructor guarantees at least one worker, relying on such implicit assumptions is always uncomfortable).
-A cleaner approach is to have the thread pool hold its own std::stop_source, and pass its associated stop_token to each worker.
+However, to be honest, this version has one slightly inelegant aspect—the implementation of stop_requested() relies on checking the stop_source of workers_[0].
+This would cause issues if workers_ were empty (although the constructor guarantees at least one worker, relying on this implicit assumption is always uncomfortable).
+A cleaner approach is for the thread pool to hold its own std::stop_source and pass the associated stop_token to each worker.
 The code is slightly more complex, but the semantics are clearer.
 Let's look at this improved version:

 class ThreadPool